mnhthompson/REDCSE340/README.md

 This document is intended to get you started quickly in building a backend driven Node.js application complete with pages and content, backend logic and a PostgreSQL database for data storage.
 ## Prerequisites

-The only prerequisite software required to have installed at this point is Git for version control and a code editor - we will use VS Code (VSC).
+The ony prerequisite software required to have installed at this point is Git for version control and a code editor - we will use VS Code (VSC).

 ## Package Management